stateset/stateset-network/README.md

 # Stateset

-Stateset is a distributed b2b sales and finance network for commerce.

-Stateset is a global network of nodes for enterprise-grade, real-time transactions and asset workflows.
+Stateset is a globally distributed b2b sales and finance network of nodes for enterprise-grade, real-time transactions and asset workflows.
 It is a platform for developing the next-generation of enterprise software where state and processes can be shared and uniform across multiple trusted entities leading to operational efficiency, speed and better customer experiences.
 What does the Business-to-Business enterprise space look like when there is a real-time network for shared processes, state and transfer of value.
 A network that is globally reachable like a next gen Bloomberg but not just for trades and messaging but for any front-office, middle-office or back-office application.
 The future state is that there is much more secure, automated and deterministic business processes where assets and value flow freely across the business network and are interoperable with other sector specific business networks.

 ```
 	   8 Node Network Graph | 28 Edges | 1 Notary